falldamagestudio/UE4-GHA-Game/README.md

 The Longtail store deduplicates data server-side -- so having lots of near-identical builds will not use a lot of space server-side.
 Also, downloading near-identical builds works like downloading patches in Steam.

+## Repository name constraints

+If you clone this to your own repository, you must pick a short name.
+GitHub Actions + the repo structure will place UE4 at `C:\A\_work\<reponame>\<reponame>\UE4` on the runner machine - and this path must be less than 50 characters long.

 # License

 The license for this example game is available in [LICENSE.txt](LICENSE.txt).
 See [golongtail](https://github.com/DanEngelbrecht/golongtail) and [FetchPrebuiltUE4](https://github.com/falldamagestudio/FetchPrebuiltUE4) for licenses of the software it depends on.